Naval air station: Royal Navy

 The United Kingdom has two active Royal Naval Air Stations (RNAS), RNAS Yeovilton (HMS Heron) and RNAS Culdrose (HMS Seahawk).
+It has a forward operating base and there are also two satellite airfields RNAS Merryfield and Predannack Airfield.

-Until 2006, the former served as the main operating base for the Royal Navy's Sea Harriers, which were based upon the three s.
-However, upon the withdrawal of the BAe Sea Harrier in that year, no strike aircraft have operated from there.
-It is believed that all of their successors will be based at RAF Lossiemouth.
-The site also contains the Fleet Air Arm Museum, that showcases a variety of aircraft from the Royal Naval Air Service (1914–1918) until the present day.
+Until 2006, RNAS Yeovilton served as the main operating base for the Royal Navy's Sea Harrier, which operated from the three s.
+However, upon the withdrawal of the aircraft in that year, no strike aircraft have since operated from there.
+Their successors, the F-35B Lightning II, are based at RAF Marham.
+RNAS Yeovilton is currently home to Wildcat Maritime Force (WMF); Commando Helicopter Force (CHF); Joint Aviation Command; Wildcat Demo Team, operating with Wildcat AH1 and HMA2 and Merlin HC4/4A respectively; 727 Naval Air Squadron - Flight grading and assessment.
+The site also contains the Fleet Air Arm Museum, which showcases a variety of naval aircraft from the Royal Naval Air Service (1914–1918) until the present day.
 RNAS Yeovilton also has RNAS Merryfield as its training and satellite station.

-RNAS Culdrose serves a variety of helicopter and fixed-wing squadrons, such as the Sea King and the Jetstream respectively.
-Among the features at RNAS Culdrose is the "Dummy deck" which is used to train pilots to land on ships, the Merlin training facility, and the Fleet Requirements Air Direction Unit.
-Its satellite airfield is RNAS Predannack.
+RNAS Culdrose serves a variety of helicopter and fixed-wing squadrons, operating with helicopters such as the Merlin HM2 and the Beechcraft Avenger T1 aircraft and is home to Maritime Merlin operations; Royal Naval School of Flight Deck Operations; 750 Naval Air Squadron - Observer and WSO training.
+Among the features at RNAS Culdrose is the "Dummy deck" which is used to train pilots to land on ships, the Merlin Training Facility, and the Naval Flying Standards Flight (Rotary Wing).
+Its satellite airfield is Predannack Airfield.